 Our programs and services are aimed at addressing the basic needs of low-income individuals and families while providing access to the training and education necessary to improve employment and increase wages.

 We offer three levels of free English Language Learning classes for anyone for which English is not their primary language.
 New students are tested to identify their skill level, then they progress through the program at their own speed.
 Our instructors are highly skilled and dedicated to teaching English and basic American culture.
-Classes are held Monday through Friday between 10 a.m. and noon.
+Classes are held Monday through Friday between 9 and 11 a.m.

-Preventative measures have been put in place to reduce the risk of COVID-19, including social distancing, face mask requirements and daily screenings.
-Enrollment is currently limited.
+Preventative measures have been put in place to reduce the risk of COVID-19.
 Contact us at firstname.lastname@example.org for more information.

 Education is key to helping low-income individuals obtain economic independence.
 Through the Center's People Obtaining Prosperity scholarship program, participants can attend Southeast Community College tuition-free!
 The Center also provides some basic needs to remove barriers that might prevent low-income individuals from pursuing an education.

-This program has already helped more than 300 students complete 45 credit hours at Southeast Community College -- greatly improving their office and computer skills while receiving practical education in fields like healthcare, office administration, or computer technology.
+This program has already helped more than 600 students complete 30 credit hours at Southeast Community College -- greatly improving their job skills while receiving practical education in fields like healthcare, office administration, computer technology and so many more!
 These achievements often lead to better employment (and more income).